Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Februari 2025 17.27.54 UTC
+- WIB: Jumat, 7 Februari 2025 18.19.22 UTC
-- WITA: Jumat, 7 Februari 2025 18.27.54 UTC
+- WITA: Jumat, 7 Februari 2025 19.19.22 UTC
-- WIT: Jumat, 7 Februari 2025 19.27.54 UTC
+- WIT: Jumat, 7 Februari 2025 20.19.22 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: success
+Kategori: friendship